If you’re already a Hitchhiker, log in to access this content.

 You’ll learn later about how to upload data in bulk, but it’s important to know how to add a single entity.
 You can access the screen to add a single entity from 2 places:

-From the Entity Search screen, you can click +Add New Entity.
+From the Entity Search screen, you can click on the + Add Data button.

 No matter how you get there, the screen you land on is called “Add Entity” screen.
 You will see: